Some people claim that print marketing is dead.

-Some of you may even be here due to my print marketing efforts.
+Some of you may even be here because of my print marketing efforts.

 Rethinking Print Marketing

-What I am referring to is the simple concept of always having something on you that describes your business, how to find out more online, and any other pertinent information.
+What I am referring to, for small businesses on a shoestring budget, is the simple concept of always having something on you that describes your business, how to find out more online, and any other pertinent information.

-I do not just leave my business cards laying around.
+I do not just leave my business cards lying around.
 I use them sparingly.
 In fact, I only pull them out if someone shows interest.
-Let me explain.

 Making Connections Organically

 Perhaps it is just where I live (rural Michigan), but I frequently make business contacts while out and about, either on a staycation or while running errands.
 It usually goes like this:

 “Thanks.
 I designed it myself.
 I’m glad you like it”